-The Florida Legislature will soon set priorities for the most tax revenue in state history.
-And yet, some lawmakers are proposing drastic cuts to the Medicaid program, which provides access to vital health care services for sick children, pregnant women, the elderly and disabled.
+Lawmakers in Tallahassee are proposing more drastic cuts to the Medicaid program, which provides access to health care for sick children, pregnant women, the elderly and the disabled.

-Florida’s Medicaid program is already among the lowest funded program’s in the nation.
-The effects of cuts will be felt by all patients who receive hospital care in Florida.
-This includes, reductions in access to services, longer emergency room waits and increased uncompensated care, which raises health insurance premiums for all Florida families and businesses.
+After years of drastic cuts, Florida’s Medicaid program is among the lowest funded in the nation.
+Patients are already feeling the effects of years of cuts to this vital program.
+Impacts include reductions in access to services, longer emergency room waits and increased uncompensated care, which raises health insurance premiums for all Florida families and businesses.

 in overall Medicaid spending for children, pregnant women, low-income families, the elderly and disabled